Lilypad-Tech/lilypad-docs/lilypad/hardware-providers/troubleshooting.md

 Each day of node (RP) downtime, 10% of the total points earned will be slashed (per day).
 This was implemented with a focus on long term partners contributing meaningfully to the network.
 Important as early rewards are worth more than rewards in later stages of the[ IncentiveNet](https://blog.lilypadnetwork.org/incentivenet-lilybit-reward-calculations).&#x20;

 The requirement to not be slashed is only 4 hrs/day of uptime.
-We may reevaluate this mechanism,  please provider any community feedback [here](https://github.com/orgs/Lilypad-Tech/discussions/16)!
+We may reevaluate this mechanism,  please provide any community feedback [here](https://github.com/orgs/Lilypad-Tech/discussions/16)!

 ### Will I lose reward multipliers if my node is offline?

-The way the system is setup currently, a RP will lose the [4X daily multiplier](https://blog.lilypadnetwork.org/incentivenet-lilybit-reward-calculations) if  the hashrate call (every 4 hours) is missed.
+The way the system is set up currently, an RP will lose the [4X daily multiplier](https://blog.lilypadnetwork.org/incentivenet-lilybit-reward-calculations) if  the hashrate call (every 4 hours) is missed.
 If the PoW happens in the window of time that a node is restarting/offline, then it's missed.&#x20;

-However, a RP will still receive a multiplier relative to how many 4-hour windows of POWs completed in that day.
+However, an RP will still receive a multiplier relative to how many 4-hour windows of POWs completed in that day.
 This figure shows the daily multiplier for a given number of 4-hour windows of POWs completed in a day.

 <figure><img src="../.gitbook/assets/daily_mult_v_N_POW.png" alt="" width="563"><figcaption></figcaption></figure>